This

 is probably the most famous advertisement that few people actually

-advertising with its blend of performance imagery and tiger theme.
+GTO advertising with its blend of performance imagery and tiger

-However, GM management decreed that no division could produce ads
+theme.
+However, GM management decreed that no division could

-that encouraged reckless driving.
-So how could Pontiac show off
+produce ads that encouraged reckless driving.
+So how could Pontiac

-the performance of its GTO?
-They did it by creating the perfect
+show off the performance of its GTO?
+They did it by creating

 the rest of the story."
 "The Great One" referred

-behind the car gave the answer.
-Woodward Avenue in Detroit was the
+sign behind the car gave the answer.
+Woodward Avenue in Detroit

-place for street drag racing and was famous nationwide.
-Therefore,
+was the place for street drag racing and was famous nationwide.

-the knowledgeable reader realized that the two men were waiting
+Therefore, the knowledgeable reader realized that the two men were

-for someone to race.
-Unfortunately, GM management saw the hidden
+waiting for someone to race.
+Unfortunately, GM management saw the

 Source: MuscleCarClub.com Link: http://www.musclecarclub.com/musclecars/general/musclecars-ads.shtml